Soroca: History

 Soroca was known for producing grapes, wheat, maize, and tobacco in 1919.

+The overwhelming majority of the town's sizeable Jewish populated was killed in the Holocaust during World War II, both before and after the deportation of the Jews to Transnistria.

 Climate

 The climate in Soroca is a warm-summer subtype (Köppen: Dfb) of the humid continental climate.

 Demographics

+According to the 2024 census, 21,135 inhabitants lived in Soroca (making it the tenth largest city in Moldova), a decrease compared to the previous census in 2014, when 22,196 inhabitants were registered.

 The population was estimated at 35,000 in 1919.
 It consisted mainly of Jews.
 Romanians, Germans, and Russians also lived in the city.
-The city once had a Jewish population of around 18,000, but there are only 100 today and 20 of them are considered Jewish according to the halakha.
+Before the Holocaust, Soroca had a Jewish population of around 18,000, but there are only around 40 Jews living there today.

-In 2012, Soroca had an estimated 37,500 inhabitants.

-The city has a sizable Romani minority and is popularly known as the "Romani capital of Moldova."
+The city has a sizable Romani minority and is popularly known as the "Romani capital of Moldova".

 Mayor

 The Mayor of Soroca is head of the executive branch of Soroca City Council.